sergiloud/on-tour-app-beta/README.md

 ## Testing

-- on-tour-app: npm test (Vitest + jsdom).
+- `npm test` (Vitest + jsdom).
 Demo data tests use the lib API and are unaffected by the UI password prompt.
-- ota-internal: npm run type-check; npm run test.

 ## Known gotchas